Living Abroad in Nicaragua: The Eco-Travel Evolution

-Central America’s largest and least-visited nation is being billed as the new Costa Rica for eco-travel—discover if it’s right for you
+Central America’s largest nation is being billed as the new Costa Rica for eco-travel—discover if it’s right for you.

 2006 © Randall Wood and Joshua Berman, from Moon Living Abroad in Nicaragua, 1st ed.
 Used by permission of the author(s) and Avalon

 Travel Publishing.
 All rights reserved.
 For more info please visit Moon's website, Moon.com.

 Forget everything you thought you knew about Nicaragua.
 As this nation’s turbulent history fades even farther into the past, the unique, offbeat allure of Central America’s largest and least-visited nation has

 caught the world’s attention once again—this time for more appealing, positive reasons than the specter of civil conflict.
 Nicaragua is a place where, even in the 21st century, time clicks by a bit more slowly than you may be used